 If I think back on the time when I first started trying craft chocolate, a box like this would have been a great way to be exposed to a variety of chocolate makers and chocolatiers without breaking the bank.
 Since I’ve already been trying a variety of bars over the past couple of years, I would say this is more geared towards beginners to the craft and gourmet chocolate world rather than chocolate enthusiasts, but I’ll be keeping Kekao Box in mind for gifting purposes in the future!
 If you are interested in purchasing a Kekao box subscription for yourself or a loved one, you can purchase one through my referral link here and receive a discount.

 These are my personal thoughts and experiences.
-I did not receive pay or any compensation for reviewing any products.
+I did not receive pay for reviewing any products.
 Website links to articles, companies and other sources of information directly related to the topic written within the posts were included during the time of writing and the writer will not be held responsible for future changes on such website links.
 All images are original and the property of Time To Eat Chocolate unless specifically stated otherwise.